Test-Optional Is Not Test-Blind

 Test-optional means that standardized test scores are not required for an application, but they are welcomed and valued in the competitive process of college admissions.

-So should a college-bound junior sign up for the SAT or ACT or not?
-In a word: YES.
+So, should a college-bound junior sign up to try the SAT or ACT?
+In a word: YES!

-- Test-optional colleges will look at SAT and ACtT scores.
-All other things being equal in an application, a higher test score might earn the acceptance letter.
+1. Test-optional colleges will look at SAT and ACT scores.
+All other things being equal, in an application, a higher test score might earn the acceptance letter.
 Furthermore, test score submission rates at prominent test-optional schools indicate that the majority of applicants still submit their scores.

-- Nothing ventured, nothing gained!
+Finally, nothing ventured, nothing gained!
 Take the test.
-If the score is great, send it.
-If it isn’t, apply test-optional!
-A 2020 win/win scenario…for once.
+If the score is above average, send it.
+If it isn’t, you can still apply test-optional.

-Test Preps remains devoted to our small-group, socially distanced SAT/ACT preparation programs.
-Our sessions begin 5-6 weeks before the test and our tutors would love to help you get a leg up on the college competition.
+Test Preps still remains devoted to our small-group SAT/ACT preparation programs.
+Our sessions begin 5-6 weeks before the test, and our tutors would love to help you get a leg up on the college competition.

 So get ready.
 Get set.
 Prepare for possibilities!
-Contact Test Preps to talk about a plan that fits your remote or hybrid school schedule and join us on Sunday evenings for a small group SAT or ACT Course.
+Contact Test Preps to talk about a plan that fits your school schedule, and join us for a small group SAT or ACT Course.
 Private tutoring options also available.
+We’ve got you covered.

 Thanks for the information.